3 Highly Recommended Pre-Race Meals for Swimmers

 Even if there's an early start to your first race, do not skip breakfast.
 Breakfast is the metabolism boost every swimmer needs and should be about 500-1000 calories, depending on your body type and weight.
 Keep it light if your first race is early or opt for a heavier breakfast if your race competition is in the afternoon.

-If it's mid-day and you've got enough time in between races, here's some more meal ideas.
+If it's mid-day and you've got enough time in between races, here are some more meal ideas.
 Just make sure that you allow 2 hours for food to properly digest so that it doesn't interrupt your performance.

 Don't overeat just because it's getting to be later in the day.
 Smart snacking throughout the day will help eliminate this possibility.
 Stick with small portion sizes and don't forget to allow that 2 hour window of digestion time in between races.
 You don't want to get lazy with your meal choices at the end of the day.